 - 8.3.1.
 Symptoms:

 - High body temperature (103°F or higher)

 - Hot, red, dry skin or profuse sweating

 - Fast, strong pulse

 - Headache

 - Dizziness

 - Nausea

 - Confusion

 - Fainting

 - 8.3.2.
 What to do Call emergency services right away.
 Heat stroke is a medical emergency.
+Implement the Heat Emergency Action Plan.
+The goal is to lower the person's core body temperature to below 103°F within 30-minutes.
 Move the person to a cooler place and help lower their body temperature through loosening or removal of clothing, including shoes and socks.
 Wet the person with cool water and circulate the air to speed cooling.
 Place wet cloth or ice all over the body or soak the person's clothing with cool water.
-Do not give the person anything to drink.
+Use ice bath if possible Do not give the person anything to drink.
 Remain with the person until help arrives.